Organic Peroxide Formers

 Organic peroxides are sensitive to oxygen, heat, friction, impact, light, and strong oxidizing and reducing agents.
 The unusual stability problems of this class of compounds make them a serious fire and explosion hazard that requires careful management.

 UC San Diego researchers working with organic peroxide formers must follow an approved hazard control plan (HCP) obtained through the Chemical Hazard Use Application (CHUA).
+This HCP must be preapproved by the principal investigator prior to beginning any work with this material.
 Information on this Blink page is supplementary and is not intended to replace the approved HCP.

 Never work alone when working with hazardous chemicals.